Getting Started With FPGA

 Step 17:

-Once the project is created build the project manually.
+When the Helloworld project is added successfully, build the project manually.

 Once the build is complete successfully, power up Styx Zynq Module and connect Xilinx Platform USB cable and Micro USB cable for Serial debugging to the board.
 Make sure to configure channel A of the onboard FT2232H USB – Serial device as virtual communication using FT_Prog.
 The process is very similar to that of Saturn and details are available here.
 Change the Styx’s Boot Mode to JTAG.
 Please refer to user manual to learn more about configuring Styx’s Boot Mode.